 1 – Pica Eating Disorder

-These non-food items can include anything from eating ice chips and dirt to cornstarch.
+These non-food items include anything from eating ice chips and dirt to cornstarch.

-While technically cornstarch is a food item, cornstarch is mostly added to meals not eaten plain.
+While technically cornstarch is a food item, cornstarch is mainly added to meals that are not eaten plain.

-When eating plain cornstarch this situation is close enough to count as a non-food item.
+This situation is close enough to count as a non-food item when eating plain cornstarch.

-If you have pica, it is important to seek professional help as soon as possible.
+If you have pica, seeking professional help as soon as possible is essential.

 Left untreated, pica can lead to serious health complications.